sasanquaa/maple-bot/README.md

 - `Wait before action`/`Wait after action`:
   - Wait for the specified amount of millseconds after/before using the key
   - Waiting is applied on each repeat of `Count`

+Actions added in the list below can be dragged/dropped/reordered.

 ![Actions](https://github.com/sasanquaa/maple-bot/blob/master/.github/images/actions.png?raw=true)